tanij/dt-exercises/_instructions_mooc/04-ModCon/45-pid-quiz.md

 >> How are brick walls related to PID control? <<

 [ ] The instructor is trying to be funny.
-[x] Making the point that model-based controller design is the standard approach.
+[x] Making the point that model-based controller design is a desirable approach.
 [x] Making the point that PID control is not the best approach to control a plant.
 [ ] Making the point that aerospace engineering uses more advanced control systems than the self-driving car industry.
 [x] Making the point that there is a difference between theory and practice.